Thomashighbaugh/Thomashighbaugh/README.md

 <!--####################################################################-->
 <!--####################################################################-->
 <details ><summary> Connect </summary>
-<p style="margin-top:25px;margin-left:125px; margin-right:125px;">I am happy to connect with anyone so interested about any projects I have done, any they would want to do with me or whatever else (if you dare).
-Just send me <a href="mailto:thighbaugh@zoho.com">an email</a> or use one of the icons below to find me on other platforms, no guarantees I check those though.  </p>
+<table><tr>I am happy to connect with anyone so interested about any projects I have done, any they would want to do with me or whatever else (if you dare).
+Just send me <a href="mailto:thighbaugh@zoho.com">an email</a> or use one of the icons below to find me on other platforms, no guarantees I check those though.  </tr></table>
 <table width="100%" >
 <tr>
 <td align="center" valign="center">